zhaw-hsb/aurora-notifier/README.md

 ## About
-The author notification was implemented in DSpace as part of the AURORA project co-financed by swissuniversities.
-The message is intended to indicate how publishers can provide a full text for a secondary publication in the sense of Green Open Access.
+The author notification in DSpace was implemented as part of the AURORA project and co-financed by swissuniversities.
+The purpose of the notification is to guide authors on how to provide a full text for secondary publication in line with Green Open Access.

-In the user interface, a button appears next to the linked authors and editors, which can be used to trigger the e-mail delivery.
-Metadata from the entry is then used in the backend to populate the email template and send the message.
-The email is sent both to the linked person and to the internal administration centre.
+In the user interface, the button appearing next to the linked authors and editors can be clicked to generate an e-mail notification.
+In the backend, metadata from the publication entry is being used to fill in the e-mail template and send the message.
+The e-mail is sent both to the linked person and to the internal administrator.

-### Button for sending the email
+### Button for sending the e-mail

 <img src="public/assets/img/frontend_author_button.png" alt="author_notification_button" width="500">

-### Example of an email template
+### Example of an e-mail template

 ```
 # AURORA notification [DE]